mineprogramming/innercore-docs/documentation/readme.md

 ## Sources

-You can use this parsed version of documenation or just download an official toolchain and use hints from the IDE:
+You can use this parsed version of documentation or just download an official toolchain and use hints from the IDE:

 https://github.com/zheka2304/innercore-mod-toolchain